mainmatter/playbook/src/project-procedure/digital-products/README.md

 tend to give a false impression of a finished product even though it is basically impossible to cover every possible aspect and prevent new challenges for particular features from being uncovered in the development stage.
-Also, static mockups or even interactive prototypes will never give as realistic an impression for the final product as one will get from an actual application even if it starts out with very limited functionality initially and is only built up incrementally over time.
-Therefore we recommend aiming for a quick transition to the development stage, using the real application to collect feedback and verify assumptions as early as possible.
+Also, static mockups will never give as realistic an impression for the final product as one will get from an actual application even if it starts out with very limited functionality initially and is only built up incrementally over time.
+Therefore we recommend aiming for a quick transition to the development stage, using the real application to collect feedback and validate assumptions as early as possible.

 ### User Stories Workshop